comet-ml/comet-sdk-extensions/MIGRATIONS.md

 ### Downloading Data

-The first step in a migration is to use `comet download`.
+The first step in a migration is to use `cometx download`.
 For example, to download from an existing Comet installation:

 ```shell